 So when you've finally found "The One," it's an amazing feeling.
 You can already picture your first brunch in its adorable breakfast nook.

 But wait.
 Before you summon the moving truck, your dream home's seller has to pick you, too.
 Luckily, the key to locking down your ideal abode doesn't always mean offering the most cash.
-Here are five ways to tip the odds in your favor.
+Here are four ways to tip the odds in your favor.